 (Update July 2016: you now apply for help court fees by filling in an online form)

 You must take three copies of forms 6.27 and 6.28 to your hearing.
 You can complete one copy and photocopy it twice rather than writing it all out three times.
 Photocopy it before you go to the hearing as the court may charge a lot for copying.

-You only need to take one copy of form EX160.
-It comes with guidance notes and the two-page form itself is on pages 17-18.
+You only need to take one copy of form EX160A.
+It comes with guidance notes to help you fill it out.
 These are the only pages you need to print.